yetanotherchris/text-template/README.md

 - https://pkg.go.dev/text/template#pkg-overview
 - https://cs.opensource.google/go/go/+/refs/tags/go1.24.4:src/text/template/template.go

 This library now contains virtually all functionality from the original Go text/template package.
-The `TemplateEngine.Process` helper reads templates using the ANTLR-generated `GoTemplateLexer` and `GoTemplateParser` and performs variable substitution, loops and conditionals.
+Parse templates with `Template.New("name").Parse(text)` and execute them with `Execute` to perform variable substitution, loops and conditionals.
+Internally the engine uses an ANTLR-generated lexer and parser.

 ## Features